You know what a data breach looks like in the movies...

-Now that you understand the benefits managed file transfer can supply your organization, here’s a data breach prevention checklist to help you ensure your data is safe and secure from hackers and vulnerabilities.
+Now that you've seen the benefits a managed file transfer can supply your organization, take a look at this checklist to preventing a data breach.
+Check that your data is safe and secure from hackers and vulnerabilities.

 Use this checklist alongside an MFT solution like GoAnywhere to get the most bang for your buck!
 We recommend a starting a free trial to see our award-winning solution in action.

 _ Apply encryption in transfer using the latest ciphers and protocols